 Just keep removing damaged or faded leaves for a neat and tidy look.

-Have you ever asked –> Is The Lamb’s Ear Plant Poisonous?
+Have you wondered: Is The Lamb’s Ear Plant Poisonous?
 We answer the Myth!

 How to Propagate Stachys Byzantina

 Lamb’s tongue plant self-seed profusely as well as spreads by creeping stems, which develop roots as they move along the ground.

 Divide the plant when necessary and experts typically recommend dividing woolly hedgenettle every two to four years.